elm-city-craftworks/notes.practicingruby.com/_posts/2013-05-14-volume-7-plans.md

 moments that my best work is capable of producing?
 No, I don't think so -- at least not as much as I had hoped they would.

-For me, that tells me there is only one thing left for us to try: taking Practicing Ruby back to its roots, at a pace that will allow me to slow-cook things rather than rushing against deadlines.
+All of this tells me there is only one thing left for us to try: we need to take Practicing Ruby back to its roots, at a pace that will allow me to slow-cook things rather than rushing against deadlines.